Van Helsing (film): Box office

 The film earned $51 million at #1 during the opening weekend of May 7–9, 2004.
-The film eventually grossed US$300,257,475 worldwide, of which US$120,177,084 was from the US.
+The film eventually grossed $120 million in North America and $180 million internationally for a worldwide total of $300 million.

 Critical reception

 Van Helsing received mostly negative reviews from critics.
-Rotten Tomatoes, a review aggregator, reports that 24% of 224 surveyed critics gave the film a positive review; the average rating is 4.28/10.
-The site's consensus calls the film a "hollow creature feature that suffers from CGI overload".
-Metacritic rated it 35/100 based on 38 reviews.
+On the review aggregation website Rotten Tomatoes, 24% of 225 critics' reviews are positive, with an average rating 4.3/10.
+The website's consensus reads, "A hollow creature feature that suffers from CGI overload".
+Metacritic, which uses a weighted average, assigned the film a score of 35 out of 100, based on 38 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.
 James Berardinelli of ReelViews gave an extremely negative review, rating the film half a star out of four and calling it "the worst would-be summer blockbuster since Battlefield Earth".
 Furthermore, he wrote: "There are quite a few unintentionally funny moments, although the overall experience was too intensely painful for me to be able to advocate it as being "so bad, it's good". ...
 Some, however, will doubtless view it as such.
 More power to them, since sitting through this movie requires something more than a strong constitution and a capacity for self-torture".
 Bill Muller of The Arizona Republic gave it a rating of two out of five, explaining that the film "looks like a movie assembled by a room full of computer geeks munching Doritos and playing Wolfenstein in between stints of designing Dracula's fangs".
 Bob Longino of The Atlanta Constitution gave the film a C−, describing it as "stuffed with enough over-the-top computer effects to choke George Lucas".

 Mick LaSalle of the San Francisco Chronicle greatly disliked the film: "Writer-director Stephen Sommers (...) throws together plot strains from various horror movies and stories and tries to muscle things along with flash and dazzle.
 But his film just lies there, weighted down by a complete lack of wit, artfulness and internal logic. ...
 What Sommers tries to do here is use action as the only means of involving an audience.
 So story is sacrificed.
 Character development is nonexistent, and there are no attempts to incite emotion.
 Instead, Sommers tries to hold an audience for two hours with nothing up his sleeve but colored ribbons, bright sparklers and a kazoo.
 What he proves is that this is no way to make movies".
-Roger Ebert of the Chicago Sun Times gave the film 3 stars out of 4 stating that "at the outset, we may fear Sommers is simply going for f/x overkill, but by the end, he has somehow succeeded in assembling all his monsters and plot threads into a high-voltage climax.
+Roger Ebert of the Chicago Sun-Times gave the film 3 stars out of 4 stating that "at the outset, we may fear Sommers is simply going for f/x overkill, but by the end, he has somehow succeeded in assembling all his monsters and plot threads into a high-voltage climax.
 Van Helsing is silly, spectacular and fun".